cf73/cfdesign/content/collections/projects/midland-industries.md

             content:
               -
                 type: text
-                text: 'The cart design on the existing site was functional yet very messy table-based design, resulting in visual sprawl that made it difficult to determine cart contents for larger orders.'
+                text: 'The cart design on the existing site was a functional yet very messy table-based design, resulting in visual sprawl that made it difficult to determine cart contents for larger orders.'
         type: before
         enabled: true
     after: